Medical Science

 Clinical Practice and Education

-Looking to advance your clinical skills to deliver more effective patient care?
+Looking to advance your clinical skills and deliver more effective patient care?

 Why Choose Our Doctor of Medical Science Program?

-• Two Tracks for Your Career Goals: Whether you’re looking to transition from clinical practice into education or deepen your expertise in patient care, NGU’s DMSc offers both an educational track and a clinical track tailored to your path.
+• Two Tracks for Your Career Goals: Whether you want to transition from clinical practice into education or deepen your expertise in patient care, NGU’s DMSc offers both an educational track and a clinical track tailored to your path.

 • Built for the Future of the Profession: This program positions you ahead of the curve, preparing you for leadership, administration, and advanced clinical roles.

 • Guided by Expert Faculty Leadership: Dr. Carson Moore, DMS, PA-C, and Jordan Hairr, EdD, PA-C will lead the program.
-Moore is an NGU alumnus (MMS in PA Medicine), bringing clinical experience—from emergency and urgent care to partnership in a pediatric urgent care.
-Hairr serves as Dean of the College of Allied Health.
-With a background as a hospitalist PA and roles including program and associate dean, he holds an MSPAS from MUSC and an EdD in Higher Education Leadership from NGU.
+Moore is an NGU alumnus (MMS in PA Medicine), bringing clinical experience in emergency and urgent care.
+Hairr, the Dean of the College of Allied Health, has a background as a hospitalist PA.
+He holds an MSPAS from MUSC and an EdD in Higher Education Leadership from NGU.

 Minimum Admissions Criteria for the Program: